Duxah/FreePCB-2/README.md

 `Schematic Constructor-1.3:`

 * Added a page comparison option to the PROJECT menu.
-The two pages can be compared and then the differences in the partlists and netlists are shown.
+The partlists and netlists on similar pages can be compared and then the differences can be displayed in the listbox.
+Double click on the list allows you to jump to the object.
 Double click on the list allows you to jump to the object

 ![](pictures/presentation_1.png)